lmjh/capo-search-app/README.md

 * When the tutorial is hidden, the text of the button changes to “Show Tutorial” and users can click this to re-open the welcome / tutorial section.
 * The application uses the browser’s localStorage property to remember the last state of the tutorial section.
 * The tutorial will be hidden automatically on returning to the page if it was hidden when the user left.
-* The tutorial will be visible on returning to the page if the user left it open when they last left, or if no localStorage date is found.
+* The tutorial will be visible on returning to the page if the user left it open when they last left, or if no localStorage data is found.

 ![Image of welcome section](documentation/readme-images/tutorial.jpg)